-CRCC ensures that Members have the required systems and resources for delivery, establishing in its Rulebook, the obligation to be affiliated to the Central Bank's securities deposits and CUD system-Cuentas de Depósito administered by the Central Bank (real-time gross settlement system) as a requirement for admission to membership of CRCC.
+CRCC ensures that Members have the required systems and resources for delivery, establishing in its Rulebook, the obligation to be affiliated to the Central Bank's securities deposits and CUD system.
+In the case of the Currency Segment the requirement includes that the Member has an account with a commercial bank that has direct access to the authorized payment system in each currency.